Golo Mann: Return to Europe

 In 1956 and 1957, Mann spent many weeks at the tavern Zur Krone at Altnau on the shores of Lake Constance, writing his German History of the 19th and 20th century.
 It was published in 1958 and became an instant bestseller.
 It also marked his final return to Europe because he became guest professor at the University of Münster for two winter terms in a row.

 In autumn 1960, Mann joined the University of Stuttgart (then the Technische Hochschule Stuttgart) in the higher position of professor in ordinary for Political Science.
 It soon became clear that he felt unsatisfied with the machinery at the universities: "In those years I had a feeling of immense, but fruitless effort without getting any echo.
 This led to a depression that made me resign the professorship in 1963".

 In the following years, Mann worked as a free-lance historian and essayist, suffering in both capacities from chronic overwork that increasingly damaged not only his work but also his health.
 He took up residence at his parents' house in Kilchberg near the Lake of Zurich, where he lived until 1993 — sharing the house for most years with his mother.

-Of his sixteen historical studies, the best selling proved to be a monumental biography of Albrecht von Wallenstein published in 1971.
+Of his sixteen historical studies, the bestselling proved to be a monumental biography of Albrecht von Wallenstein published in 1971.
 It arose from a fascination in childhood with the role in the Thirty Years' War of the imperial marshal for which, Mann confessed, he had no satisfactory explanation.
 The LA Times described Wallenstein: His Life Narrated as “a work not only of erudition but of art.”